Fractional CTO services

 • "How do you stay effective working 2 days/week vs embedded full-time?"

-Listen for: Async communication, clear frameworks, delegation and trust
+Listen for: Async communication, clear frameworks, delegation

 Process